angelorc/go-bitsong/x/fantoken/spec/02_state.md

 ## Params

-In the state definition, we can find the **params**.
+In the state definition, we can find the **Params**.
 This section corresponds to a module-wide configuration structure that stores system parameters.
 In particular, it defines the overall fantoken module functioning and contains the **issuePrice** for the fan token.
 Such an implementation allows governance to decide the issue price for the tokens arbitrarily since proposals can modify it.

 ```go
 type Params struct {